cbkow/Union-MacOS-Quick-Actions/README.md

 * Click the plus sign and create a 3D LUT filter.
 Select `Trilinear` and enter the *File Path* to the provided ACEScg LUT--found at `/Users/username/Union_Actions/luts/ACESsRGB_UnionMPV.cube`.
 Make sure you change *"username"* to *"your"* username (don't just copy and paste this path).
 You can also drag the `ACESsRGB_UnionMPV.cube` from Finder into the field.
 Save, name, and assign a shortcut to the filter.
 NOTE: This will work for any XXXX-to-sRGB/rec709 LUT (in the cube format), so it will also work for camera RAW playback.
 Add any other 3D LUTS in your workflow by following the same steps.

 ![IINA screenshot 5](images/iina5.jpg)

+# Quick Actions Included

+## Find After Effects & Find Premiere
+* These two Quick Actions look through a video file's metadata and track back to the software that rendered it.
+You can use these to find the project that created any video, as long as you render with metadata enabled.
+* Usage: right-click on a video.
+If it finds the source project, it will copy the path to that project to your clipboard.
+If it knows you can access that project, it will present the option to open the project directly.

+## Transcode to MP4
+* This Quick Action allows you to right-click on any video file and transcode it to an MP4 appropriate for an online posting.
+It also copies any After Effects or Premiere metadata to the MP4, so you can always track back to the original project.

+## Copy Path
+* This Quick Action copies the path or any file or folder to the clipboard so you can easily paste it anywhere and share a link to the file or folder.

+## Copy LL Path (win)
+* Like the Copy Path Quick Action, this iteration converts a Lucid Link MacOS path to a Lucid Link Windows path so you can share links with Windows peers.

+## Render After Effects
+* This Quick Action will launch *aerender*, the After Effects command-line renderer--allowing you to render After Effects projects in the background.
+HINT: Renders are faster this way.
+* Usage: set up your renders in After Effects and save.
+Right-Click on the .aep file, and it will render in the Terminal.

+## Rsync
+* Rsync is a safe way to copy large amounts of data.
+This Quick Action automates the process and lets you track large data copies.
+* Usage: right-click on a folder and apply.
+It will ask you to select a destination.
+While copying, the action will write a timestamped log to your Desktop.
+* It will run a verification pass after copying the files over and print a second log to you desktop.
+If no files are listed in the second *"verified"* log, the file copy was 100% successful.

 # Compatibility